We all start off our parenting journey with a ‘plan’

 I specialize in working in partnership with parents who are seeking help in the following areas:

-• Support for your role as a parent with Neuro and LGBTQ+ Affirming parenting tools and strategies to support your children and teens with their behaviour, anxiety, panic attacks, melt-downs, shut-downs and autistic burn-out – which will have huge ongoing benefits for their (and your) mental health.
+• Support for your role as a parent with Neuro-Affirming parenting tools and strategies to support your children and teens with their behaviour, anxiety, panic attacks, melt-downs, shut-downs, ODD, PDA and autistic burn-out – which will have huge ongoing benefits for their (and your) overall well-being and mental health.

-• Assistance as to how you can adapt your parenting approach to meet the needs, strengths and difficulties of your child.
+• Assistance as to how you can adapt your parenting approach to meet the needs, strengths and difficulties of your child and their unique neurotype (brain).

 • Support with how to get on the same page with a co-parent, and set boundaries with friends and extended family members when it comes to unsolicited comments or advice about your children.